LaoLiulaoliu/Prophet/README.md

 # segment
 * generate new weibo train file with word segmentation
 * change all http link characters into "lliinnkk"
+* identify all emoji as a independent word
-* TODO need to recognize emoji and @name pattern
+* TODO need to recognize @name pattern